sritan02/sritan02/README.md

-# Sim City Simulation
+# Hyderabad City Simulation

-This project is a simulation of Sim City, where you can manage and monitor the growth and pollution of a virtual city.
+This project-2 is a simulation of Sim City, where you can manage and monitor the growth and pollution of a virtual city.

 ## Group Members